+Students requesting an LOA must submit a completed Leave of Absence Request Form prior to the beginning date of the leave.
 If circumstances of an unusual nature that are not likely to recur prevent the student from submitting the request in advance, the leave may still be granted, but only if:

-- a) the school documents the unforeseen circumstances and the Executive Director or Academic Dean/Campus Director determines that these circumstances meet the exception requirements (i.e., "of an unusual nature and not likely to recur"), and - b) the student submits a completed Leave of Absence Request Form by the tenth (10th) calendar day of the leave.
+- a) the school documents the unforeseen circumstances and the Academic Dean or Director of Education determines that these circumstances meet the exception requirements (i.e., "of an unusual nature and not likely to recur"), and - b) the student submits a completed Leave of Absence Request Form by the tenth (10th) calendar day of the leave.

-Re-Admission Following a Leave of Absence
+Re-admission Following a Leave of Absence